amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-05-08T15:06:33.028Z'
+publishedAt: '2023-05-09T14:50:47.896Z'
 ---

-5-8-23

-June NYMEX natural gas prices bounced back from a 3-week low last Friday.
-That upward tick continues this morning with June NYMEX opening at $2.14, currently up $0.10 to $2.24.
-A strong jobs report is to blame.
-NYMEX natgas has been dropping like a brick for most of 2023 so holding out for sub $2.00 NYMEX natgas could end up getting some in trouble.
-Cheapest prices in 3 ½ years – take your winnings and get out.

-CA Basis prices continue to fall hard with a 2024 PG&E FP Strip costing less than $6.00.
-Let’s not get too confident about CA Basis prices collapsing back to historical ranges any time soon.

-US Storage is nearly 20% above the seasonal average as of 4-28-23.
-As for California storage levels, we’re still well below where we need to be and that could turn very bullish at any given time.

-The next couple of weeks could be the best time to hedge your bets for both NYMEX and West region Basis, IMO.
+5-9-23

+NYMEX nat gas shows little to no change from yesterday.
+Yesterday closed 4.73% ($0.10) up for the prompt month.
+The main reason for the upward movement – 102 wildfires burning across Alberta, Canada, shutting down numerous oil and gas wells throughout western Canada.
+A great example of how market management is so far beyond our domestic control.

+CA Basis continues to weaken but is not falling in chunks the way that it has been for the past few weeks.
+Weather forecasts could be limiting downside movement as heat is expected to roll in by the end of next week.

 START MONTH – JUNE ’23

 PG&E CG SOCAL CG

-1 MONTH $4.43 $4.42
+1 MONTH $4.42 $4.41

-3 MONTHS $5.28 $6.51
+3 MONTHS $5.27 $6.50

-6 MONTHS $5.57 $6.42
+6 MONTHS $5.56 $6.41

-12 MONTHS $5.81 $6.74
+12 MONTHS $5.80 $6.73

-24 MONTHS $5.84 $6.79
+24 MONTHS $5.83 $6.78

 Summer Strip (June ’23 – Oct ‘23)

-$5.45 $6.44
+$5.44 $6.43

 Winter Strips (Nov ’23 – March ‘24)

-$6.70 $7.93
+$6.69 $7.92